Stedi-Demos/bootstrap-archived/README.md

 ### Outbound EDI

-You can invoke the `outbound-edi` function through the UI for testing.
+You can invoke the `edi-outbound` function through the UI for testing.

-1. Navigate to the `outbound-edi` function in the (Functions UI)[https://www.stedi.com/app/functions/edi-outbound/edit](https://www.stedi.com/app/functions).
+1. Navigate to the `edi-outbound` function in the (Functions UI)[https://www.stedi.com/app/functions/edi-outbound/edit](https://www.stedi.com/app/functions).

-1. Click the `Edit execution payload` link, paste the contents of [src/resources/X12/5010/850/outbound.json)(src/resources/X12/5010/850/outbound.json) into the payload modal, and click save.
+1. Click the `Edit execution payload` link, paste the contents of [src/resources/X12/5010/850/outbound.json](src/resources/X12/5010/850/outbound.json) into the payload modal, and click save.

-1. Hit the `Execute` button, if successful the `Output` should look similar to the following:
+1. Hit the `Execute` button and choose the Synchronous option.
+If successful the `Output` should look similar to the following:

    <details><summary>Example function output (click to expand):</summary>